nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Exam/01.Astro Adventure/README.md

 	Every command should print its own template sentence, after that print all astronauts, in the following format:

 		"Astronaut: {astronaut name}, Oxygen: {oxygen level}, Energy: {energy reserves}"

+### Constraints:

+	The names of the astronauts will always be unique.
+	All given commands will be valid.